Inside: Learn what seeds you should dow directly in the the ground and what vegetables should be planted as transplants.

 It can be hard for beginning gardeners to know what should be started as seeds indoors and what should be sown directly in the ground.
 I’ll explain the benefits and downfalls to direct sowing and share what vegetables you should seed directly in the ground and what you should purchase as transplants.

-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
-For more information, check out my disclosures page.)
+For more information, see my disclosures page.)

-First, lets cover some terminology.
-Direct sowing is also called direct seeding.
-Direct sowing means that you plant the seeds directly in the ground or container where you plan to grow the plant its entire life.
+Direct sowing means you plant the seeds directly in the ground or container where you plan to grow the plant for its entire life.
 This method is best for seeds that are easy to germinate or have long root systems and won’t transplant well.

-Benefits to Direct Sowing
+Benefits of Direct Sowing

 There are many advantages to direct sowing your fruits, vegetables, herbs, and flowers.

 Probably the first benefit to direct seeding that most people think of is cost.
 It is so much cheaper to buy a pack of seeds than it is to purchase a 6 pack of transplants (also called “starts”).